keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

     must reside in the same namespace as the `Analysis` resource.
     In this case, analyses resources of the same name can reside in different namespaces without impacting each other.
-  * If the `namespace` field is set for the resources, the `Analysis`, `AnalysisDefinition`, and `AnalysisValueTemplate` resources can each reside in different namespaces.
+  * If the `namespace` in the reference is set for the resources, the `Analysis`, `AnalysisDefinition`, and `AnalysisValueTemplate` resources can each reside in different namespaces.
     In this case, each analysis resource must have a name